-Margaret English and Karen McMillan will be your main points of contact and can be easily contacted by e-mail, telephone or fax.
+Margaret English and Julie Bakewell will be your main points of contact and can be easily contacted by e-mail or telephone.

-Margaret and Karen will deal with your day to day issues, but also provide advice on timetabling your studies, and how best to tackle flexible learning.
+Margaret and Julie will deal with your day-to-day issues, but also provide advice on timetabling your studies, and how best to tackle flexible learning.

 You’re allocated a tutor for each subject studied.
-They can guide and support your work by telephone, fax and email and will be happy to provide detailed feedback on marked assignments.
+They can guide and support your work by telephone and email and will be happy to provide detailed feedback on marked assignments.

 We provide an on-line intranet service that is easily be accessed via the internet.

 The intranet allows you to remotely access our Business Information Service.
 There you'll find a wide range of electronic databases so that you can easily carry out all your research and desk-work.